 Our certified workers’ compensation specialists Adrienne Hines and Victor Kademenos can help you understand your rights and the value of your injuries and situation to ensure you do not agree to too low of an amount.
 Your lawyer can also ensure you use the proper Ohio workers’ compensation forms.
 Call us today at (419) 625-7770.

 Potential Benefits and Disadvantages of a Lump Sum Workers’ Comp Settlement

 A lump sum settlement can carry with it a number of benefits.
 When you receive a large amount upfront, it gives you more power to determine your own medical care.
 Instead of having your treatments approved by your employer or its insurance carrier, you can make these decisions with your family and physicians.
 This can give you the opportunity to try riskier approaches to your care if traditional methods have fallen short.
 Obtaining a lump sum instead of ongoing benefits also gives you the freedom to make your own schedule and return back to work when you feel truly ready, instead of once the physician deems you fit for work.

 There are also serious potential disadvantages to accepting a settlement offer.
 When you are severely or catastrophically hurt, it can be difficult to put a value on your claim.
 It can be hard to determine your future medical costs or how much your overall income will be affected.
 An experienced attorney and medical and financial experts can help you calculate these amounts.
 However, you may be in a situation where there is too much guesswork to be comfortable with agreeing to a final amount.

-Contact Our Ohio Workers’ Compensation Settlement Lawyers for Help
+Contact Our Ohio Workers’ Comp Settlement Lawyers for Help

 We have decades of collective experience and many of our attorneys are board certified workers’ compensation specialists.
 If you are interested in a lump sum settlement, we can help you value your claim and begin this discussion.
 If your employer appears eager for a settlement, we can represent you in these negotiations.